To top

 Information sharing learning (Clare’s Law and Sarah’s Law)

-Learn when and how to share information with vulnerable members of the public about people in their life for safeguarding reasons
+• When and how to share information with vulnerable members of the public about people in their life for safeguarding reasons without the consent of the subject.

 9th July 2024, 9.30am - 10.45am, via Microsoft Teams